 The early hours of Thursday, May 23, 1918, cling to your skin.
-Your body pushes against the heavy, muggy air, and beads of sweat surface on your brow.
+Your body pushes against the heavy, muggy air as beads of sweat surface on your brow.

 The street you’re walking down is mostly empty, save for a few stragglers.
-The street lamps make shadows of their figures, but soon, the darkness behind you consumes them.
+The street lamps make shadows of their figures, but soon, the darkness consumes them.

 The clopping of hooves and creaking of carriage wheels disappear into the distance.

-Hurrying down Upperline Street, you pass closely stacked shotgun homes, their inhabitants probably deep in slumber.
+Hurrying down Upperline Street, you pass closely stacked shotgun homes, their inhabitants deep in slumber.

 Within seconds, you turn onto Magnolia Street and stare into the night.
 The darkness ahead of you is deep and silent.